Video Metadata Extraction with GroupDocs.Metadata for Java

 Basic Initialization and Setup

-Once you have the library set up in your project, initialize it as follows:
+Once the library is added to your project, initialize it as follows:

 import com.groupdocs.metadata.Metadata;